Fruit. We all know what fruit is, right? Well, maybe not.

 There are two types of cracking common to tomatoes: concentric and radiating.

 Concentric cracks look like circles, starting at the stem end.
 These cracks heal quickly, protecting against insects and diseases with scar tissue.
 These tomatoes are still perfectly edible.
 Concentric cracks are common on fruit left on the vine after it has ripened completely.
-Harvesting regularly can prevent these types of cracks.
+Harvesting regularly can prevent concentric cracks.

-Radiating cracks usually start at the stem end and reach around to the blossom end.
-These usually occur just as the fruit is turning color.
-These cracks do not heal well, providing easy entrance to pests and diseases.
+Radiating cracks usually start at the stem end and reach toward the blossom end.
+These occur just as the fruit is turning color.
+They do not heal well and tend to create easy access to pests and diseases.
 If harvested right away, they are still edible.

 Harvest to Table offers an extensive list of tomato varieties resistant to cracking and catfacing.
 Your best bet is to be very conscientious about watering your tomatoes regularly, especially in the peak of summer heat.

 Furry carrots?
 Twisted roots?
-It might be aster yellow phytoplasma!
+It might be aster yellows phytoplasma!

-The bacteria that cause this disease reproduce in leafhoppers, root knot nematodes, and in the phloem of susceptible plants.
-These bacteria help leafhoppers and nematodes to live longer, but in our plants, the opposite it true.
+The bacteria that cause this disease reproduce in leafhoppers, root-knot nematodes, and the phloem of susceptible plants.
+These bacteria help leafhoppers and nematodes live longer, but the opposite is true for our plants.
 As bacterial populations grow, they block the flow of sap, water, plant hormones, and nutrients within our plants, causing chlorosis (yellowing) and distortion.

-If you have deformed carrots, let’s just hope that is is caused by rocks or compacted soil, as those problems are much easier to fix.
-And, hey, those carrots can look pretty amazing!
+If you have deformed carrots, I hope it is caused by rocks or compacted soil, as those problems are much easier to fix.
+And, hey, some of those carrots can look pretty amazing!